-The organizing committee of the competition reserves the right to reject a proposal if it does not comply with the Submission Requirements.
+The organising committee of the competition reserves the right to reject a proposal if it does not comply with the Submission Requirements.

-By submitting an entry, the individual or team associated with the work authorizes the competition organizer to use the work in future promotional activities, with due credits to the authorship.
+By submitting an entry, the individual or team associated with the work authorises the competition organiser to use the work in future promotional activities, with due credits to the authorship.

-For this competition all people or businesses who have been involved in its organization are not eligible.
+For this competition, all people or businesses who have been involved in its organisation are not eligible.

 The payment of the monetary prizes will be made up to 30 days after Public Announcement.
 The Competition is governed by the present program; all issues that are not clearly stated will be taken up to the Jury Committee that will be empowered to decide.

-Upon cancellation of the competition all participants shall be notified within 7 days from the decision to cancel and properly refunded of their subscription fees.
+Upon cancellation of the competition, all participants shall be notified within 7 days of the decision to cancel and properly refunded of their subscription fees.

 Personal information – We do not collect personal data unless strictly given permission by you and only when registering with us.
 Information collected includes; name, address, phone number, email, registration details, and detail providing your access to our website.